 If you have a prosthetic limb, you should also regularly clean the socket using soap and warm water.

 When taking a bath, avoid leaving your stump submerged in water for long periods because the water will soften the skin on your stump, making it more vulnerable to injury.

-If your skin becomes dry, use a moisturising cream before bedtime or when you're not wearing your prosthesis.
+If your skin becomes dry, use an unscented moisturising cream before bedtime or when you're not wearing your prosthesis.

 Some people find wearing one or more socks around their stump helps absorb sweat and reduces skin irritation.
 The size of your stump may change as the swelling goes down, so the number of socks you need to use may vary.
 You should change the socks every day.

 Check your stump carefully every day for signs of infection, such as: